Curriculum Policy

  promote a love of learning and children’s intellectual curiosity

- set homework to consolidate and extend the knowledge and understanding pupils have acquired
+ set homework to consolidate and extend the knowledge and understanding learners have acquired

  reflect systematically on the effectiveness of lessons and approaches to teaching